 Python is a diverse programming language that can suit the needs of GIS users.

 It has hundreds of functions readily available.

 Built-in functions can be found in the Python documentation found on the Python Docs page.

-We also have a thorough list of GIS programming tutorials to help guide.
+We also have a thorough list of GIS programming tutorials to help guide you.
 And if you are looking to take your Python programming skills to the next, make sure to check out our 10 Python courses and certificate programs.